 Short on gold?
 If you want to buy the best enchants, fund all of your alts, donate to the guild, etc., but don’t have the cash, then see what the Tycoon Addon can do about about fixing your poverty.

 Helm enchants are gone in Mists of Pandaria, shoulder enchants come from the Inscription profession.
 The only Resilience enchant is the chest piece, there are no PvP Power enchants other than the Glorious weapon enchant (You need to have earned 27k Conquest points, for the season, to be able to buy it, though you only have to pay 1k.)

-Keep in mind that an Expertise enchant will add to your Spell Hit rating, if you need to top it off.
+Keep in mind that an Expertise enchant will add to your Spell Hit rating, if you need to top off you Spell Hit.

 |Balance Druid Enchantments|